pwaring/technical-talks/building-make/slides.md

  - Tool for automating building software, documentation etc.
  - Other tools with similar names, e.g. pmake, nmake

+# Make without a Makefile

+ - Make has some built-in rules
+ - Compiling C source files to object files
+ - Linking object files to an executable
+ - `cd examples/no-makefile && make hello`

 # Makefile components

  - Makefiles are a list of targets